The following papers are drafts. Please do not cite or quote without permission. Comments welcome!

 John Etchemendy has argued that the model-theoretic definition of logical truth fails as a conceptual analysis of that notion.
 I will argue that Etchemendy’s criticism cuts deeper than recent critics have conceded.
 Properly understood, it is directed against the underlying analysis of logical truth as truth on all possible semantic interpretations of a language’s nonlogical vocabulary, not against any particular mathematical realization of that analysis.
 The only way to block Etchemendy’s argument is to reject his assumption that the possible semantic values for singular terms in an extensional language are the actually existing objects.
 In fact, a version of his argument goes through even if we retreat to the weaker assumption that the possible semantic values for singular terms are the possibly existing objects.
 I defend the model-theoretic analysis by arguing that there is a sense of “possible semantic value” for which both these assumptions are false.

-“How to Be a Relativist About Truth” (version of May 24, 2004; now superseded by “Making Sense of Relative Truth” and “Relativism and Disagreement”)
+John MacFarlane, “How to Be a Relativist About Truth”, unpublished. [preprint] (Now superseded by “Making Sense of Relative Truth” and “Relativism and Disagreement”. )

 This is a talk I gave at several places in spring 2004.
 I address three questions: (1) Why might one want to embrace relativism about truth?
 (2) How should the position be stated?
 (3) How can we make philosophical sense of relative-truth talk?

-“Epistemic Modalities and Relative Truth” (version of November 13, 2003; now superseded by “Epistemic Modals are Assessment-Sensitive”)
+John MacFarlane, “Epistemic Modalities and Relative Truth”, unpublished. [preprint] (Now superseded by “Epistemic Modals are Assessment-Sensitive”.)

 According to a standard account, “It might be the case that p” has an epistemic reading on which it is equivalent to “No one in group G knows, or is in a position to come to know in way W, that not-p,” where G and W are determined by the speaker’s intentions at the context of use.
 I present some data that the standard account cannot easily explain, and I use it to motivate a new account on which the truth of an utterance of “It might be the case that p” depends on the assesser’s epistemic state, not the utterer’s.
 The new account presupposes a framework for assessment-relative truth whose utility and coherence I have defended elsewhere.
 After explaining the framework, I show how the relativist semantics for epistemic modals not only explains the puzzle cases but yields a simpler treatment of the data that motivated the complexities in the standard contextualist semantics.
 Finally, I explain why one might expect epistemic modal operators to be assessment-sensitive.